-DataQuest provides basic and intermediate Python cheat sheet for Data Science.
-They have presented the information in a pretty nice way and it’s easy to understand and learn each element.
-Moreover, there is an interactive Python editor at the end, where you can run and test your script.
+DataQuest provides basic and intermediate Python cheat sheets for Data Science.
+They have presented the information in a pretty nice way, and it’s easy to understand and learn each element.
+Plus, there is an interactive Python editor at the end, where you can run and test your script.

 2. Common Machine Learning Algorithms in Python and R

-Considering the growth in usage of machine learning techniques in building models, this cheat sheet is good to act as a code guide to help you bring these machine learning algorithms to use.
+Considering the increasing adoption of machine learning techniques, this cheat sheet acts as a perfect guide to help you bring machine learning algorithms to use.
 It includes code for linear regression, logistic regression, SVM, decision tree, random forest, k-means, gradient boosting and AdaBoost, Naive Bayes, and more.

 1. Python Crash Course